Simultaneous improvements of nuclear mass and charge radius predictions using multi-task Gaussian process approaches: Summary

-In addition, covariance analysis reveals that the correlation between the predictions of nuclear mass and charge radius in the MTL is sensitive to the choice of feature set.
-Although the bulk features tend to achieve mutual improvements for the predictions, the further shell corrections lead to a competitive relationship between them.
-Moreover, we apply interpretable SHAP techniques to analyze the feature significances for both nuclear mass and charge radius predictions across the $\beta$-stable, neutron-rich, and proton-rich regions.
-The SHAP results demonstrate that the physical factors vary significantly across these regions.
-Specifically, for mass predictions, the bulk terms are very important in the $\beta$-stable region, while proton shell and Coulomb effects become more significant in the proton-rich region.
-For charge radius predictions, a similar pattern is observed that the bulk properties and $A^{1/3}$ are also important in the $\beta$-stable region, while the significances of proton shell and Coulomb effects increase in the proton-rich region.
-Overall, these results demonstrate that the MTL method with physical features yields more accurate and interpretable predictions for nuclear observables.
+Moreover, we apply interpretable SHapley Additive exPlanations (SHAP) techniques to analyze the feature importance for both nuclear mass and charge radius predictions across the $\beta$-stable, neutron-rich, and proton-rich regions.
+The SHAP results reveal that the bulk features, namely neutron number, proton number, volume term, surface term, Coulomb energy term, and isospin asymmetry term, are the primary factors for nuclear mass predictions across different regions.
+In particular, the isospin asymmetry term plays a more significant role in both proton-rich and neutron-rich regions compared to the $\beta$-stable region, while pairing effects generally contribute less.
+For charge radii, the $A^{1/3}$ dependence dominates, with moderate importance of the isospin asymmetry term $(N-Z)/A$ in the neutron-rich and proton-rich regions.
+These findings suggest that though bulk properties are the dominant factors for nuclear mass predictions, the charge radius is primarily governed by the $A^{1/3}$ dependence, with minor corrections from isospin asymmetry and shell effects for both predictions.
+These results demonstrate that the MTL models with physical features yield more accurate and interpretable predictions for nuclear observables.